 If you're unable to secure university accommodation, your host university should be able to signpost you to private accommodation options.
 Many universities publish information on their websites designed to help incoming exchange students with their search for accommodation.
-Check this document on choosing safe accommodation: www1. essex.ac.uk/health-safety/activities/documents/accommodation-safety.pdf
+Check Essex's guide to safe accommodation or the SU guide to choosing accommodation.
+You could also check this guide by GO.ABROAD.

 Be cautious of housing scams.
 Don't make any payments or deposits before signing a contract.
+In some countries your word is the contract.
 It is also best to try to view accommodation before agreeing to sign a contract.
 Try to avoid paying in cash or via PayPal.

 If you cannot organise accommodation in advance it is always a good idea to have somewhere secured to stay for a few days on arrival whilst you look for permanent accommodation.
 Most places have cheap hostels, or hotels.
 You can even check local Facebook groups to ask for options and advice.